gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Reference: \[\[This document\]\]

+Client applications can use this resource type to discover a group membership resource at an OSCORE Group Manager, where to send a request for joining the corresponding OSCORE group.

 ## ACE Scope Semantics # {#iana-scope-semantics}

 IANA is asked to register the following entry in the "ACE Scope Semantics" registry defined in {{Section 10.12 of I-D.ietf-ace-key-groupcomm}}.